We will replace your water meter when it is older than 12 years, or when it has a reading greater than 3,400KL.

 Why are you replacing my water meter if my neighbour’s meter is not being replaced and the houses are the same age?

 Your neighbour's meter may have been installed after your meter.
 This could be as little as a day after.

-Your meter may have reached a water consumption of 3,400kL before your neighbour's.
+Your meter may have reached a water usage of 3,400kL before your neighbour's.

 Your neighbour’s meter might not be as old as yours if it was replaced due to a maintenance issue after it was first installed.

 I saw the plumber run the tap water after he replaced my water meter.
-How much water consumption will that add to my account?
+How much water usage will that add to my account?